 Once an activity solely for winter, indoor cycling is fast becoming an year round activity thanks to impressive virtual reality worlds that you can now inhabit from the comfort of your own home.

-Road Grand Tours is without a doubt developed by experienced gamers who ride bikes.
+In terms of virtual cycling, it was without a doubt developed by experienced gamers who ride bikes.

 It's effectively an indoor world simulator that enables you to link your turbo trainer with your computer (PC and Mac), Apple TV, iSO and Android and ride in a virtual environment with supported training hardware.